The Tribunal will decide if you need compulsory treatment.

 They understand your treatment.
 You can ask them to help you understand why they think you need compulsory treatment.

-You can also ask them to help you get an advocate or a lawyer.
+You can also ask them to help you speak to an advocate or a lawyer.

 Your health service may also have a peer worker or a consumer consultant who can help you prepare for your hearing.